chuckbenger/Asteroids-Multiplayer-Backend/README.md

 ## Architecture

-Here is how the architecture of the application is setup
+Here is how the architecture of the application is setup.

+I would have made it high availability + put the game servers in a private subnet, but since this is something I want to leave up and not get a massive bill I decided to keep the design simple and cost efficient :)

 ![Image of Yaktocat](https://github.com/tkblackbelt/Asteroids-Multiplayer-Backend/raw/master/architecture.png)

 ## Authors